kaisdukes/health-tracker/docs/2023-workout-log.md

 This is probably partly age related and part related to a previous minor knee injury.
 I've been off the gym for a week for recovery, but back today.
 It's going to be hard to increase weights this month as I'm close to plateauing, having been cutting now for 3 months, trying to get down to 12% body fat before bulking up again.
 However, I should be able to increase weights for a few exercises, mostly arms as well as aiming for more reps on pull-ups.
+Also increasing plank from 1 minute to 1 minute 30 seconds.

 ### Day 1: Chest, shoulders, triceps and abs (26 sets)